erri120/lotus/README.md

 [SLAL](https://www.loverslab.com/files/file/5328-sexlab-animation-loader-sse/) or _Sexlab Animation Loader_ requires special animations.
 You should only install additional Sexlab animations if those are made for SLAL.

-Simply install them and re-run FNIS.
+Simply install them and re-run [FNIS+Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/issues/98#issuecomment-605507558).
 If the animations come with an ESP, than you will have to jump into xEdit or zEdit and find out what the ESP adds/changes.
 Most ESPs of animations simply add animations objects and do not change any vanilla records.
 These ESPs can be loaded anywhere in the loadorder.

 #### Normal Animations

-Simply install the new animations and re-run FNIS.
-You might want to take a look at [FNIS PCEA2](https://www.nexusmods.com/skyrimspecialedition/mods/13281) if you want those new animations to be player exclusive.
+Simply install the new animations and re-run [FNIS+Nemesis](https://github.com/ShikyoKira/Project-New-Reign---Nemesis-Main/issues/98#issuecomment-605507558).
+You might want to take a look at [Nemesis PCEA2](https://www.nexusmods.com/skyrimspecialedition/mods/31667) if you want those new animations to be player exclusive.

 ### Pose Mods